Best Spelt Burger Buns

 Best spelt burger buns

 I love baking with spelt flour.
-This ancient grain flour has a nutty taste and lends good structure to bakes.
+This ancient grain has a nutty taste and lends good structure to bakes.
 You may want to try your hand at this fudgy chocolate banana bread.It’s healthy and delicious.
 Here are some interesting nutritional facts on this ancient grain.
 Locally, spelt is available at health food stores, like Faithful to Nature, Jackson’s and Dischem pharmacies.
 Alternatively, finely ground wholemeal flour will also work.
 I like to combine wholemeal spelt with white bread flour to lighten the texture.
 There’s no poolish or sourdough starter either which simplifies the process.
 Mix, knead, prove, knead, prove, bake.

 Best spelt burger buns